Randy’s Donuts serves up Bucs and Chiefs themed Super Bowl treats

-Although this Sunday’s Super Bowl will be played without the Rams, one Los Angeles-area business is getting in the spirit of things.
+Although this Sunday’s Super Bowl will be played without the Rams, one Los Angeles-area business is getting in the spirit.

 In honor of each conference champ in Sunday’s Big Game, all five Randy’s Donuts locations will be offering special limited-time raised doughnuts.